atharvrustagi/Rubiks-Cube-Advanced-Solver/README.md

 # Rubiks-Cube-Advanced-Solver
-An advanced Rubik's cube solver using the Kociemba Algorithm (solves in less than or equal to 20 moves) Manually input the Rubik's Cube state and find the solution.
+An advanced Rubik's cube solver using the Kociemba Algorithm (solves in about 20 moves) Manually input the Rubik's Cube state and find the solution.